Jyngge/project_bpm/README.txt

-terminal program for heart reate monitor build for student project
+terminal program for student project in PPG pulsefreq. and -oximetry meas.

 download packeges with pip
 required packages: